aldair31121997-wq/reviewing-data/sequencing-analysis/README.md

 9) this last step will give you a insertions.xlsx file that contains the following columns

-Sample  Cell  Rep
+sample Pos maxrate insertion FreqInser Template Depths rep cell

+the column `sample` contains the sample name, `Pos` contains a given position in the HA that is being analized, `maxrate` contains the total number of insertions detected at a given position, `insertion` contains the size and sequence of the insertion observed, `FreqInser` contains the total frequency of the observed insertion, obtained dividing the total number of insertions detected at a given position `maxrate` by the total sequencing depth of that position `Depths`, the column `rep` contains the number of replicate of the expermient, and finally `cell` contains the cell type where the experiment was performed.

-ready for mapping and plotting, the mapping step refers to asign detected insertions to the real positions they emerge acording to our backtrack-model, currently this step is manual and you require the backtrack-prediction output to have the insertions and the real positions they correspond, I give you an example of how mapping works:
+this dataset is ready for mapping and plotting; the mapping step refers to asign detected insertions to the real positions they emerge acording to our backtrack-model, currently this step is manual and you require the backtrack-prediction output to have the insertions and the real positions they correspond, I give you an example of how mapping works:

 imagine the following sequence: